 Signs of spring:enjoy gorse in bloom, early wheatears, sand martins and black-headed gulls (whose black heads will have returned for spring).

 St Davids Peninsula, Pembrokeshire - 2 miles

-Signs of spring: the Pembrokeshire coast in spring is a blaze of pink, yellow and white flowers.
-Chief among these is thrift, also known as sea pink, which you'll find growing along the coast path and in stone walls and hedgebanks.
-As the weather warms, you'll see butterflies on the search for nectar, and lizards warming themselves in the spring sunshine.
-More about the wildlife of St Davids Peninsula.
+Signs of spring: The Pembrokeshire coast is a blaze of pink, yellow and white flowers in spring.
+Look out for thrift, also known as sea pink, which you'll find growing along the coast path and in stone walls and hedgebanks.

 Southgate, Hunts Bay and Pwll Du circular walk, Gower - 4 miles

 This four-mile walk along South Gower's coast lets you discover limestone loving plants and visit the cliff known as Graves End that holds a gruesome tale of shipwrecks.

 Sings of spring: Look out for yellow whitlow grass; this is the only place it grows in the UK.
 See if you can spot the chough - a rare member of the crow family.